Teshome33/Teshome33/README.md

 - 👋 Hi, I’m @Teshome33
 - 👀 I’m interested in work with a clear plan and have self motivation
-- 🌱 I’m currently learning software Develope
+- 🌱 I’m currently learning software Develop
 - 💞️ I’m looking to collaborate on friendly
 - 📫 How to reach me
                   email-tregassaa@gmail.com